 This summary highlights information contained or incorporated by reference in this prospectus supplement and the accompanying prospectus.
 It does not contain all of the information that you should consider before making an investment decision.
 You should carefully read this prospectus supplement, the accompanying prospectus, and the documents and information incorporated by reference for a more complete understanding of our business and the terms of the notes, as well as the material tax and other considerations that are important to you in making your investment decision.
-You should pay special attention to "Risk Factors" beginning on page S-10 of this prospectus supplement, on page 6 of the accompanying prospectus, and included in DCP's Annual Report on Form 10-K for the year ended December 31, 2011, as updated by information included in DCP's subsequently filed periodic and current reports incorporated by reference herein, to determine whether an investment in the notes is appropriate for you.
+You should pay special attention to "Risk Factors" beginning on page S-11 of this prospectus supplement, on page 6 of the accompanying prospectus, and included in DCP's Annual Report on Form 10-K for the year ended December 31, 2012 to determine whether an investment in the notes is appropriate for you.